 Frequently, businesses use technology to elevate their performance and decision-making processes.
-They go to Nearshoring, Onshoring and Offshoring software engineering providers with a proven track record of making organisations more flexible, leveraging the latest technologies and improving their speed to market by uncovering deeply-hidden data within their company.
+They turn to Nearshoring, Onshoring and Offshoring software engineering providers with a proven track record of strengthening business’ positions on the market.
+By uncovering deeply-hidden data within their company, they aim to make organisations more flexible, leveraging the latest technologies and improving their speed to market.

-The main reason for turning to external providers is cost reduction, as shown by Deloitte’s 2020 survey.
+The main reason for hiring external providers is cost reduction, as shown by Deloitte’s 2020 survey.
 But is cheaper really better?
 Might there be a middle ground?

 We’ll go through these approaches and present the pros and cons of each.
 This will give you a first glance at the variety of software engineering providers in various countries.